 - Position DNSW / Sydney & NSW as Australia’s premier tourist and events destination

 - Develop the strongest and most compelling events calendar in Australia

 - Attract and retain the best staff and build staff capacity and capabilities

 DNSW’s divisional responsibilities include the functions formerly carried out by Tourism NSW, Events NSW and the Homebush Motor Racing Authority.

 The organisation works in conjunction with existing bodies such as Business Events Sydney and Regional Tourism Organisations and will implement the approved strategies developed by the

 The DNSW Board is accountable for the operations of the organisation and the strategies, plans and actions which are implemented to achieve its goals.

-The Board has an independent Chair and includes the Chief Executive Officer of Destination NSW; the Director General of the Department of Trade and Investment, Regional Infrastructure and Services; and industry representatives with relevant skills and experience in tourism and events.
+The Board has an independent Chair and includes the Chief Executive Officer of Destination NSW; the Secretary of the Department of Trade and Investment, Regional Infrastructure and Services; and industry representatives with relevant skills and experience in tourism and events.

 Because the organisation controls substantial assets and public funds of over $400 million the NSW Government retains the power to direct the board on strategic issues; including implementation of strategies developed by the Visitor Economy Taskforce.